Willem du Toit

 Philipo was born in 1989 in Oloirobi village in the Ngorongoro Conservation area and was raised in this special maasai community.
 His journey at Rhino Lodge started back in 2012 when he was employed for the first time.
 With a keen interest to further his studies he took one year sabbatical leave to study wildlife management and law enforcement at a local college.
 With his new degree he returned to Rhino Lodge in 2015 as part of the front of house service team and takes care of our guests, helping out in the dining room and kitchen, as well as the rest of the lodge where needed.
 What he loves most about Rhino Lodge is how the team treats guests.
 When it is cold, there will be a cosy fire burning inside in the dining room or outside on the restaurant deck.
 The team also lights the wood burning stoves in guests’ rooms to keep them warm when they return from dinner.
 Philipo enjoys the wildlife often roaming around the lodge.
 Guests will often see elephants, buffalo, zebra, bushbuck and waterbuck.
 If you are lucky you may even spot an elusive leopard passing through quickly.
 Philipo is married with a son and two daughters.
 He misses his family when he is at work, but his children are always excited when he returns home after being away.
 During his free time and holidays he tends to his cattle, goats, sheep and spends time with his family.
 He also meets up with friends to exchange ideas about life.
 Philipo enjoys working at Rhino Lodge because he feels the management team puts in effort to really help each member of the team to grow and improve.
 He also mentioned the lodge manager has helped many of the employees to learn how to speak and write English during their time at Rhino Lodge.

-Sokione has been part of the Rhino Lodge family for four years and vigilantly ensures the safety of our guests.
-This means he knows a lot about the wildlife in the area as he keeps a constant eye out for any wildlife who may have roamed through onto the property.
+Sokione has been part of the Rhino Lodge family for four years.
+Working his way up at Rhino Lodge, Sokione was recently promoted to become a waiter.
+Before this he was a security officer at Rhino Lodge.
 What Sokione loves most about working at Rhino Lodge is working alongside his fellow team members and being part of this community.
 He is an appreciative and positive team player who takes great pride in his work.
 By working at Rhino Lodge he is able to support his family back home.
 When he is not working he loves being active and enjoys a good game of football.

 Noondilal Kileto Rokoine